 In MK9, his younger self doesn't wear it, but the one from the original timeline does.

-Drop the Hammer: It was his most feared special in MK3 and later became his weapon style in the Gamecube version of Deception.
-Raiden had one too for MK4, before it got put on the top of the Lightning tower.
+Drop the Hammer: It was his most feared special in MK3 and later became his weapon style in the GameCube version of Deception.
+Raiden had one too (a War Hammer) for MK4, before it was placed on the top of the Sky Temple.
 (His favoured weapon's a Staff, which he uses in Deadly Alliance onward even though he supposedly gave it to Kai, canonically.)